jeffknupp/blog/content/2013-08-16-open-sourcing-a-python-project-the-right-way.md

 and [GitHub](http://www.github.com) have become the de-facto standard for Open Source projects.
 GitHub is the site potential contributors are most likely to be registered on and familiar with.
-That, I believe, is not a point to be taken likely.
+That, I believe, is not a point to be taken lightly.

 #### Create a `README.md` File